 Most often, top executives make a strategy based on the insights of the time they are in and their possible future prospects.
 This may not necessarily be a bad idea but they should NOT set it in stone and keep the following points in mind.

-- It should contain both the engineering and infrastructure approach, as well as how you plan to structure the organisation and teams to make the most of your data.
+- It should contain both the engineering and infrastructure approach, as well as how you plan to structure the organization and teams to make the most of your data.

 - It needs to be well integrated with the rest of the business and should possibly be the north star with all other plans emerging or linking back from it.
 It should NOT exist in isolation.